fankershuaideyi/251-Assignment1-2022-YIfan-Qiu-Fangxiao-Cui/README.md

 #### Open:

-​         The open function can help open a series of files that already exist, currently the open function supports files such as .txt, .odt, .doc, .rtf, etc.
+​         The open function can help open a series of files that already exist, currently the open function supports files such as .txt, .odt, .rtf, etc.

 #### Print:

-​         Print function can help print the text currently edited, it will be stored in the form of pdf while printing down, at the same time, **it should be noted that**, as the author does not have a printer, so only the Microsoft Print to PDF printer selected for printing, can not support other printers.
+​       Print function can help print the text currently edited, it will be stored in the form of pdf while printing, at the same time.

 #### Time and Date: